Accessibility links

 First name, Last name, and English name

-Enter your name in the First name and Last name fields.
-You might enter your real name.
-Alternatively, if you need to remain anonymous, enter a pen name.
-If you go by a single name, enter it under Last name (this is the only required field).
+Enter the author's name in the First name and Last name fields.
+You might enter the author's real name.
+Alternatively, if the author needs to remain anonymous, enter a pen name.
+If the author goes by a single name, enter it under Last name (this is the only required field).

 Under English name, optionally enter an alternative name.
-This option is useful if your name uses non-Latin script, and you also want to provide a transliterated version.
-The English name is visible internally in CMS (not on the public site).
+This option is useful if the name uses non-Latin script, and you also want to provide a transliterated version.
+The English name is displayed internally and is useful for searching in Pangea CMS.
+The English name is not displayed or used anywhere on the public site.

 Contributor ID